H-274/WFC/README.md

 __HOW TO:__

+1. Make sure you have the PIL library in your python environment with its required dependencies.

-Just run the "generate_image.py" file with pyton 3.9 installed on your system.
+2. Run the "generate_image.py" file with pyton 3.9.

 __Customization:__